Louisiana / County

 Healthcare

-North Shore provides excellent healthcare access, anchored by major hospitals like St. Tammany Health System and Lakeview Regional Medical Center, both offering emergency services.
-The city has a solid ratio of 2.5 physicians per 1,000 residents and nearly 90% of people have health insurance coverage.
-Overall, the local healthcare index indicates reliable and comprehensive care.
+North Shore residents have access to quality healthcare, with major hospitals like St. Tammany Health System and Lakeview Regional Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 89.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals